Article 1. Name

 At each world congress there shall be a General Assembly of members.
-This will provide an opportunity for the Council to review progress and decisions and actions taken over the time since the preceding General Assembly.
+This will provide an opportunity for the membership to review progress, decisions and actions taken over the time since the preceding General Assembly.
+The General Assembly elects the Presidium members considering the nominations made by the Nomination Committee.
+Election is done by simple majority vote of the present voting membership.
+Election can be done for individual candidates or groups of candidates.
 New officers and members of the Federation Council shall be elected at each General Assembly by the membership.
 Election shall be a simple majority of the present voting membership.
-Individuals will need to be proposed and seconded by at least two voting members, with at least one month notice before the General Assembly.

 Article 12.
 Special Interest Groups/Sections

 The Presidium may approve the creation of Special Interest Groups (SIGs).
 The Chairperson of each Special Interest Group will be elected by the SIG membership.
 An important function of the SIGs is to propose content for each world congress.

 Each Special Interest Group will recruit its members from the membership of the WFNR and others.
 The Special Interest Groups shall promote the development of their specific area of interest within the general aims of the WFNR.
 The purview of each SIG shall be formulated by that group, subject to the approval of the Presidium.

 Each SIG elects a Chairperson.
 The Chairpersons of all SIGs form the SIG Committee (see Article 8).

 The Presidium may require each SIG Chairperson to submit a mission statement, rule of operation concept and activity plan as well as an annual activity report.